 A Message from the Director

-Greetings and Welcome to the Oberlin College Libraries online!
+Greetings and Welcome to the Oberlin College Libraries!

-The Oberlin College Libraries consist of the Mary Church Terrell Main Library (OC’ 1884; MA 1888; HON1948) (in the Mudd Center), the Clarence Ward Art Library (located in the Venturi Art Building), the Conservatory Library (within the Conservatory Complex), and the Science Library (in the Science Center) in addition to our Department of Special Collections and the College Archives which offer an extraordinary variety of digital and print resources.
+The Oberlin College Libraries are made up of the Mary Church Terrell Main Library (in the Mudd Center), the Conservatory Library (within the Conservatory Complex), the Clarence Ward Art Library and Visual Resources Collection (located in the Venturi Art Building), the Science Library (in the Science Center), the Terrell Special Collections, and the College Archives.
+Through our collections and those of our consortial library partners in Ohio, we offer an extraordinary variety of digital and print resources.

-The Oberlin College Libraries has an active and supportive patron group – the Friends of the Oberlin College Libraries and we encourage you to consider joining the Friends to receive our Library Perspectives newsletter and an invitation to attend our Annual Meeting in November each year.
+The Oberlin College Libraries enjoy the support of an active and supportive patron group – the Friends of the Oberlin College Libraries and we encourage you to consider joining!
+Friends receive our Library Perspectives newsletter and invitations to special programs and events, as well as our Annual Meeting in November each year.

 At Oberlin, we acknowledge our responsibility to create a community that is open-minded, inclusive, and anti-racist.
 Among the core values of our libraries, we hold especially dear freedom of speech, promotion of diversity, and recognition of our social responsibility to inform and educate for progress.
 These principles shape our approaches on many fronts as we aim to address the historical erasure of marginalized communities in our collections and in our programming.
 We teach information literacy for change, and we dig deep into primary source materials for diverse perspectives.
 It is our goal—and our duty—to make sure our users can get to the whole story.
 Providing access to the widest possible variety of resources makes that possible.

 Oberlin’s Libraries welcome you to spend some time in our libraries, where information is transformed into knowledge, creativity, and innovation.
 Enjoy our collections and our beautiful spaces.